 Like all types of agriculture, plant-based or animal-based, dairy farming emits greenhouse gasses.
 Farming and dairy carries a responsibility, but also a great opportunity to contribute positively and help solve the climate challenge.
 At Arla we want to be part of the solution.

-Since 1990, our farmer owners have reduced emissions per kilo of milk by 23 per cent.
-Our most recent Climate Check data shows that Arla farmers are among the most climate-efficient dairy farmers in the world with 1.15 kg of CO2e per kilo of milk.
+Since 2015, our farmer owners have reduced emissions per kilo of milk by 7 per cent.
+Our most recent Climate Check data shows that Arla farmers' average carbon footprint is 1.15 kg of CO2e per kilo of milk.

-But this is just the beginning.
-The number is not a result – it’s a baseline for how to improve.
+But even though we've made progress since 2015, the number is not a result – it’s a baseline for improving further.

 Read more about how we are working together with our farmer owners to reduce dairy’s carbon footprint here.